jeroenterheerdt/HAsmartirrigation/README.md

 After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation' You should end up with one device and one entity for each zone and their attributes, listed below as well as [seven services](#available-services).

-For each instance of the component the following entities, services and events will be available:
+For the the component the following entities, services and events will be available:

 #### Entities
 #### `sensor.[zone_name]`